apache/incubator-devlake/plugins/feishu/README.md

 ## Collect Data From Feishu

-In order to collect data, you have to compose a JSON looks like following one, and send it by selecting `Advanced Mode` in `Create Pipeline Run` in `Pipelines`: numOfDaysToCollect： The number of days you want to collect
+In order to collect data, you have to compose a JSON looks like following one, and send it by selecting `Advanced Mode` on `Create Pipeline Run` page: numOfDaysToCollect： The number of days you want to collect
 rateLimitPerSecond: The number of requests to send(Maximum is 8)